doc-ai/net-runner-ios/README.md

 <a name="test-json"></a>
 ### The JSON Test File

-Inside your *.testbundle* you must have a *test.json* file as well as an images directory that contains the jpg files you will be performing inference on.
+Inside your *.testbundle* you must have a *test.json* file as well as an images directory that contains the image files you will be performing inference on.
 The *test.json* file has the following basic structure.
 All fields are required.

 ```json
 {